 Speaking at the Animal Agriculture Alliance’s Stakeholder Summit in early May, Joe Miller, a lawyer for Rose Acre Farms, told the audience, “The majority of the videos I’ve seen don’t depict any abuse at all.
 They may depict things those groups don’t like, but they aren’t animal abuse by any definition.”

-(Although the Animal Agriculture Alliance responded to my initial inquiry, they neglected to schedule an interview.)
+(Although the Animal Agriculture Alliance responded to my initial inquiry, it neglected to schedule an interview.)

 He also voiced support for farm protection laws, or what he calls “livestock interference legislation.”
-After drawing the general outlines of the various state bills, Miller emotionally declared, “What they don’t do—and that’s why I get really upset when I hear the terms ag-gag—because I think that’s a derogatory misnomer that the opposition uses to try and discredit this legislation: None of these legislative acts prevent the recording of animal abuse.”
+After drawing the general outlines of the various state bills, Miller emotionally declared, “What they don’t do—and that’s why I get really upset when I hear the term ag-gag, because I think that’s a derogatory misnomer that the opposition uses to try and discredit this legislation—none of these legislative acts prevent the recording of animal abuse.”